LicenseRocks/rockskit/README.md

 2. Install dependencies by running `yarn`
 3. Run on your local by `yarn start-storybook`

+You can start creating new components now 😉

 ## Testing 📈

 You can run tests by command `yarn test`